Developer Guide

 - A

-package. - A new prefix
+MedicalRecordclass is added under thepatientpackage. - A new prefix

-command to allow users to specify the url. - A new
+mr/is created to be used with theaddandeditcommand to allow users to specify the url. - A new

-button is added to individual patient’s tab to allow users to copy the medical record url onto the system clipboard.
+MR URLbutton is added to individual patient’s tab to allow users to copy the medical record url onto the system clipboard.

-To understand how the Medical Record feature can be used, let us take a look at how the add
+To understand how the Medical Record feature can be used, let us take a look at how the add command is implemented first.

 -